 Cooinda adopts the following set of values in all of its dealings:

-Cooinda employ over 80 staff across its many program areas including Residential Support Workers and Day Program Instructors.
+Cooinda employ over 100 staff across its many program areas including Residential Support Workers and Day Program Instructors.
+Any positions available will be added to this page as they become available and may be advertised in local Corangamite Shire newspapers.

 Cooinda provide its staff with ongoing education opportunities and work with local providers to ensure our staff have up to date skills and qualifications.